-Corky’s started in Memphis, where it remains one of the city’s premier barbecue parlors.
-We are thrilled to report that the magic of the meat loses nothing in Nashville.
-The Corky's branch in Brentwood (a Music City suburb) serves stupendously delicious pork shoulder, hickory-cooked and hand-pulled into a heap of soft, sweet pieces of smoke-laced meat.
-The pork is pre-sauced and piled high on a platter with baked beans, cole slaw, and a warm rolls or stuffed into a sandwich that is made Memphis-style, meaning slaw is included inside the bun.
+Corky’s started in Memphis and now has eight locations.
+We are happy to report that the magic of the Brentwood branch sustains the magic of the meat.
+This Corky's serves delicious pork shoulder, hickory-cooked and hand-pulled into a heap of soft, sweet pieces of smoke-laced meat.
+The pork comes pre-sauced and piled high on a platter with baked beans, cole slaw, and a warm rolls or stuffed into a sandwich that is made Memphis-style, meaning slaw is included inside the bun.

-Although Corky’s sauce is not ferociously hot, it will leave your tongue tingling.
+Although Corky’s sauce is not four-alarm hot, it will leave your tongue tingling.
 That’s why it is a special pleasure to end the meal with a slice of cool Key lime pie.